 Aflatoun International manages programmes that are based on three curricula: Aflatot, Aflatoun and Aflateen.
 Partners are encouraged to further adapt these, either to fit local circumstances or to complement their existing programmes.
-Regional and national versions of our curricula have been created in over 40 languages and have been adapted to complement programmes on issues as diverse as girls’ empowerment, peacebuilding and disabled learners.
+Regional and national versions of our curricula have been created in 45 languages and have been adapted to complement programmes on issues as diverse as girls’ empowerment, peacebuilding and disabled learners.

 Early childhood offers a unique opportunity for positive learning experiences, which lay the foundation for children to reach their full potential.
 Environmental and other factors have a powerful influence on attitudes learned at a young age, shaping their future development.
 Hence, the emphasis on initiating social and financial education at this early stage, equipping them with the tools to change their circumstances and effect a positive transformation on their society.More